-where to enter health insurance in the tax return
+Where do I enter health insurance on my tax return

-Correctly enter health insurance in the tax return and make use of savings potential.
+How to correctly enter health insurance in your tax return and make use of savings opportunities

 6